 The irony of it all.
 Americans are too skeptical when they shouldn’t be, and too trusting when they shouldn’t be.
 Let’s use our brains, and our own eyes and ears, and get this right.

 So remember when President George W. Bush tried to convince Congress and the American people that Iraq had weapons of mass destruction, and that they were responsible for 9/11?
 Both were lies with dire consequences, costing thousands of American lives and causing trillions of dollars of debt that continues to plague and restrict our nation’s economic freedom and spending choices.
 Well, gullible folks who trusted that “the president knows more than I do” allowed that debacle.
 My response at the time was, “In our democratic process Congress declares war, not the President, for the very reason that we need our people to have true facts we can clearly articulate as to why our people need to risk our lives in a war.”
 Recall that Bush’s White House even went so far as to reveal the secret identity of a covert CIA agent in order to chill any of them from bringing forward facts that would belie the lie.
 The lies scarred our democratic profile and made Marks of the people who trust authority figures without question.
+(See a well-written update since this blog was posted on Bush years)

 Now we have Republicans in Congress attempting to stifle a critical investigation into how Russia attacked our democracy, possibly with help from American traitors.
 Their line of attack is to make us question everything, take words out of context, and to invent a new false adversary in the form of an FBI deep state with the Nunes Memo.
 Instead of questioning the president whose public behaviors and decisions naturally invite formal investigation, they ask us to presume conspiracies where no evidence exists to suggest private opinions influenced professional judgment.
 They are willing to release classified information to wage a misinformation campaign.
 They are injecting free-floating paranoia about our American institutions even though those institutions are currently our best hope to restore law and order and protect our democracy.
+(See an update, since this blog was posted, about the Democratic memo authored and released in response to the flawed and misleading Nunes memo)

 If you’ve been paying attention to public behaviors and actions, you will not be fooled.